 “It is a ridiculous business decision to attend one of these schools,” said attorney Ray Gallo, who represents Journey and countless other plaintiffs suing the California Culinary Academy.
 “The whole thing doesn’t make economic sense.
 They know it and they don’t tell you”

-There is help for students who have been defrauded by these kind of schools.
-Unfortunately, it is a wide spread problem which takes advantage of people who are truly trying to make a better life.
+There is help for students who have been defrauded by these kinds of schools.
+Unfortunately, it is a widespread problem that takes advantage of people who are truly trying to make a better life.
 These institutions have deep pockets and teams of lawyers making it impossible for the “little guy” to get justice.
 Goodbyeloans could help you can level the playing field now by applying for loan forgiveness/discharge.
-If you have been defrauded by a for-profit school like this contact us at (800) 940-8911.
-There is help available, we must stop this for-profit school fraud and together we will.
+If you have been defrauded by a for-profit school like this contact us at +1702-747-9946.
+There is help available, we must stop this for-profit school fraud, and together we will.